Pennsylvania State Capitol: Supreme Court Chamber

-Capitol Complex
+Pennsylvania State Capitol Complex

 The Pennsylvania State Capitol Complex includes the buildings owned by the Commonwealth, which are controlled by the Pennsylvania Department of General Services, and are centered on the capitol in Harrisburg.
 The Capitol Complex became a National Historic Landmark in 2013 when the designation was revised to include not just the capitol, but the surrounding building as contributing property—except for the East Wing.
 The complex and greater area is protected full-time by the Pennsylvania Capitol Police—its dedicated law enforcement agency—as well as the Harrisburg Bureau of Police, which patrols the entire city.

 The oldest building in the complex is the Executive, Library, and Museum Building.
 Situated next to the Hills Capitol and the Huston Capitol, it was built in 1894.
 It was designated the Matthew J. Ryan Legislative Office Building on June 14, 1999, in recognition of former Speaker Matthew J. Ryan.
 The Ryan Office Building is the oldest building in the complex and was initially designed to house the State Library and State Museum of Pennsylvania, as well as the Governor's Office and Reception Room.
 Today it houses the offices of the members of the Pennsylvania House of Representatives.

 The seven-story North and South Office Buildings are situated behind the capitol and overlook the East Wing.
 The South Office Building was renamed the K. Leroy Irvis Office Building on December 20, 2002, in recognition of former Speaker K. Leroy Irvis.
 The State Museum and State Archives buildings were constructed in 1964.
 A 640 by 320 ft addition, called the East Wing, was dedicated on December 2, 1987.
 The East Wing replaced the decades-old parking lot and fulfilled Brunner's plan of a People's Court.
 It was built partially underground, such that the tallest point on the East Wing barely reaches the first floor of the capitol.